Briquettes vs Lump Charcoal Introduction

 Ash Removal – Ash Catcher

-Ash removal is always a pain.
+Ash removal is always a pain and it’s often because of the way charcoal is made.
+Unlike lump charcoal, briquettes are made with sawdust at times.
+This is one of several advantages of using hardwood lump that acts like pieces of wood, compared to regular briquettes.
 However, Weber does make some grill models with a removable ash catcher.
-And still other models, have a “One-Touch Cleaning” system, which is a set of 3 blades resembling a 3-prong propellor on a plane.
+And still other models, have a “One-Touch Cleaning” system, which is a set of 3 blades resembling a 3-prong propeller on a plane.
 This is where you repeat the open-and-closing of the base vent as those 3 small bladed arms sweep the base ashes into the available vent slots that lead into the ash catcher pot underneath.
-It’s extremely handy.
+It’s extremely handy for both lump charcoal and briquettes.

 How much lump charcoal to use vs briquettes